AnabelaLealCosta19/bonodopt/README.md

 ## Table of Content

 1. User Experience (UX) ******** To be done ********
+    - Goals
+        - User
+        - Bonodopt
     - User Stories
-    - Design
+    - Design Choices
+    - Accessibility
+    - Wireframes
 1. Features ******** To be done ********
-    - Common
+    - Common features
-    - Page specific
+    - Page specific features
-    - Future considerations
+    - Features left to implement
 1. Technologies used
     - Languages
     - Libraries